Exploring charm decays with missing energy in leptoquark models: Leptoquark couplings to fermions

-Among LQs that can have renormalizable interactions with SM fermions without violating the conservations of baryon and lepton numbers and the SM gauge symmetries, there are four which possess spin 0 and can at tree level bring about the quark transition \,$c\to u\slashed E$\, where the missing energy is carried away by either SM or sterile neutrinos~\cite{Dorsner:2016wpm}.\footnote{In the recent literature covering the impact of NP on \,$c\to u\slashed E$,\, the missing energy could alternatively be carried away by a single particle such as a QCD axion~\cite{MartinCamalich:2020dfe} or a~massless dark photon~\cite{Su:2020yze}.} In the nomenclature of Ref.\,\cite{Dorsner:2016wpm}, these scalar LQs, with their assignments under the SM gauge groups SU(3$)_{\rm color}\times{\rm SU}(2)_L\times{\rm U}(1)_Y$, are denoted \,$R_2\,(3,2,7/6)$, \,$\tilde R_2\,(3,2,1/6)$,\, $\bar S_1\,\big(\bar 3,1,-2/3\big)$,\, and \,$S_3\,\big(\bar 3,3,1/3\big)$.\, Here we pay attention to the first three because we have found that the couplings of $S_3$ are comparatively more restricted than those of the former.
+Among LQs that can have renormalizable interactions with SM fermions without violating the conservations of baryon and lepton numbers and the SM gauge symmetries, there are four which possess spin 0 and can at tree level contribute to the quark transition \,$c\to u\slashed E$\, where the missing energy is carried away by either SM or sterile neutrinos~\cite{Dorsner:2016wpm}.\footnote{In the recent literature covering the impact of NP on \,$c\to u\slashed E$,\, the missing energy could alternatively be carried away by a single particle such as QCD axion~\cite{MartinCamalich:2020dfe} or massless dark photon~\cite{Gabrielli:2016cut,Fabbrichesi:2020wbt,Su:2020yze}.} In the nomenclature of Ref.\,\cite{Dorsner:2016wpm}, these scalar LQs, with their assignments under the SM gauge groups SU(3$)_{\rm color}\times{\rm SU}(2)_L\times{\rm U}(1)_Y$, are denoted by \,$R_2\,(3,2,7/6)$, \,$\tilde R_2\,(3,2,1/6)$,\, $\bar S_1\,\big(\bar 3,1,-2/3\big)$,\, and \,$S_3\,\big(\bar 3,3,1/3\big)$.\, Here we pay attention to the first three because we have found that the couplings of $S_3$ are comparatively more restrained than those of the other three LQs.
 In terms of their components,

 where the superscripts refer to their electric charges.